 Cards and content below the map

 Below the map we replaced “New in rentals/sales…” with “Interesting in…”.
-That’s a shift from pure chronology to curation:
+That’s a shift from pure chronology to curation: we can surface not only latest additions, but more useful selections (by popularity, quality, promotions).

 Even further down we added “New community members”, “Blog” and “Events” blocks — now the homepage talks not only about objects but also about people and knowledge around them.